Code-Dearman/FizzBuzz-Game/README.md

 }
 ```

-Can quite quickly be broken down into its working components and explained.
+Can quickly be broken down into its working components and explained.

 Please check out my website at: [FizzBuzz Game](https://code-dearman.github.io/FizzBuzz-Game/)